 - Fluoride toothpaste.
 Fluoride helps prevent cavities by speeding up the remineralization process and slowing down the destruction of enamel.

 - Daily flossing.
 Removal of bacteria and plaque from between your teeth where a toothbrush can’t reach promotes healthy teeth and gums.

 - Regular dental visits.
-Allowing your Yonkers dentist to regularly check the health of your teeth and gums prevents small problems from becoming large problems.
+Allowing your dentist to check the health of your teeth and gums regularly prevents minor problems from becoming large.

 - New toothbrush.
 Changing your toothbrush when it looks worn — or about every three months — helps you remove more plaque.

-- Your general dentist in the Yonkers may suggest a sealant for particularly noticeable grooves or hard-to-reach places in your mouth.
+- Your general dentist may suggest a sealant for noticeable grooves or hard-to-reach places in your mouth.

 - Fluoride supplements.
-If your water doesn’t already have fluoride in it, adding a fluoride mouthwash to your routine compounds the benefits.
+If your water doesn’t already have fluoride, adding a fluoride mouthwash to your routine compounds the benefits.

 Treatment for Cavities

 Your dentist, open on Saturdays, finds cavities by probing for soft spots in your teeth or through X-rays.
-Depending on the location and size of the cavity, your Sunday dentist suggests options to remedy the holes in your teeth, including:
+Depending on the location and size of the cavity, your dentist suggests options to remedy the holes in your teeth.

 - Removing any decay with a dentist’s drill

 - Filling or refilling the hole left behind

 - Using fillings consisting of silver amalgam, gold, porcelain, or a composite resin — the most popular are tooth-colored materials.